kivy/python-for-android/docs/source/android.rst

         Start the service.

-        :param arg: Argument to pass to a service, through environment variable ``PYTHON_SERVICE_ARGUMENT``, default to ''
+        :param arg: Argument to pass to a service, through the environment variable ``PYTHON_SERVICE_ARGUMENT``.
+Defaults to ''
         :type arg: str

     .. method:: stop()